 Choosing Another Payment Plan

 As mentioned, federal student loan borrowers can change their repayment plan at any time.
 Calculating your student loan payment is easy with tools like SoFi’s student loan calculator.
 These calculators can help estimate how much you’ll be paying each month on your student loans.
-Once you get an estimate, you can more easily decide if you want to choose a new payment plan or stick with your current payment plan or switch to another.
+Once you get an estimate, you can more easily decide if you want to choose a new payment plan, stick with your current payment plan, or switch to another.

-Income-driven repayment plans are one option that allows borrowers to lower their monthly payments, though generally, this results in an extended loan term with increased interest costs.
-Continue reading for more details on the income-driven repayment plans available for federal student loans.
+Income-driven repayment is one option that allows borrowers to lower their monthly payments, though generally, this results in an extended loan term with increased interest costs.
+Continue reading for more details on income-driven repayment for federal student loans.

-Income-driven repayment plans use your discretionary income and family size to determine how much you pay on a monthly basis.
+Income-driven repayment uses your discretionary income and family size to determine how much you pay on a monthly basis.
 This can be helpful for those in entry-level, lower-paying positions, as they could pay less monthly early on.

 As your financial situation improves, your monthly payment minimum increases in turn (and vice versa).
-Remember that income-based repayment plans often have longer terms, which could mean you end up paying more interest over the life of your loans.
-Three types of income-driven repayments include PAYE, SAVE, and ICR plans.
+Remember that income-based repayment often has a longer term, which could mean you end up paying more interest over the life of your loans.
+Three types of income-driven repayment include PAYE, IBR, and ICR plans.

 On the PAYE Plan, loan repayment takes place over 20 years.
 Payments are 10% of your discretionary income, but never more than what you would pay on the standard 10-year repayment plan.

-The loan repayment terms for the ICR Plans is 25 years.
+The loan repayment term for the ICR Plan is 25 years.
 Loan payments can be either 20% of your discretionary income or the value of what you’d pay on a fixed payment repayment plan over 12 years — whichever is lesser in value.

 Exploring Your Employee Benefits